 As a ten-year resident of Norwalk, Colin knows it is vital to have municipal representatives who embrace the rich diversity we enjoy here.
 His parents were career teachers in Trinidad, who taught him to value and respect strong public service, and quality public education.
 Because of their guidance and support, Colin was able to attend Morehouse College on a scholarship.
 As a naturalized American, Colin knows what’s like to chase that elusive American dream, and feel left out.

 But he also sees unlimited potential in Norwalk.

 Making any progress is going to take collaboration between citizens and city leaders, as well as collaboration with the rest of our state.
 Colin loves hearing from constituents, so please feel free to reach out to him.
 He is your public servant.
 And he will never take that for granted.

 Though he wasn’t born here in Norwalk, Colin chose to make Norwalk his home, along with his husband, Joe, and their dog, Bugsy.
 And he’s grateful every day that he did.
-As our Common Council representative, Colin intends to make sure that Norwalk remains a welcoming and affordable place to live for ALL of us.
+As our Board of Education representative, Colin intends to make sure that Norwalk Public Schools remain a safe and welcoming place for ALL.